lockedLog/Personal-Website/README.md

-Personal website hosted via cloudflare pages.
-HTML, CSS, JS, and React (Vite)
+Migrated personal website to a more convenient markdown -> html (via Vite) system.
+New pushed md files automatically cause Cloudflare to rebuild.
+Uses HTML, CSS, JS.